tmarois/Filebase/README.md

 ]);

 // in this example, you would search an exact user name
-// It would technically be stored as user_name.json in the directories
+// it would technically be stored as user_name.json in the directories
+// if user_name.json doesn't exists get will return new empty Document
 $item = $database->get('kingslayer');

 // display property values